Risk appetite withstands Fed shift, dollar surges

 SYDNEY Global markets have reacted surprisingly well to the long-dreaded decision by the Federal Reserve to trim its stimulus, with Wall Street stocks at record heights and the dollar above 104.00 yen for the first time since 2008.

-After months of agonising, investors took the Fed's decision to trim its bond buying by $10 billion to $75 billion as a modest step and one the U.S. economy could well withstand.
+After months of agonizing, investors took the Fed's decision to trim its bond buying by $10 billion to $75 billion as a modest step and one the U.S. economy could well withstand.

 The dollar was a major beneficiary, surging 1.6 percent to 104.32 yen while the euro fell back to $1.3675.
-The broad-based slide in the yen was viewed as positive for Japanese exports and profits, and thus for the Nikkei.
+The broad-based slide in the yen was viewed as positive for Japanese exports and profits, and thus for the Nikkei .N225.

 "It likely will be appropriate to maintain the current target range for the federal funds rate well past the time that the unemployment rate declines below 6-1/2 percent, especially if projected inflation continues to run below the Committee's 2 percent longer-run goal," the Fed statement showed.